Erik Amézquita

 I am a PFFIE Postdoctoral Fellow mainly based at the Division of Plant Science and Technology of the University of Missouri—Columbia (aka Mizzou).
 I also have a dual appointment at the Mizzou's Department of Mathematics.
 I am mainly interested in understanding and modeling plant morphology using topological data analysis (TDA).
 I am also interested in morphometrics, developmental plant biology, basic image processing, directional statistics, and data science for social justice.
 I go by he/él pronouns.

 I got my PhD from the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University.
 I worked under the guidance of Dan Chitwood and Liz Munch.
-Before that, I got my math degree at Universidad de Guanajuato with extensive support from the Mathematics Research Center (CIMAT).
+Before that, I got my math degree from the Universidad de Guanajuato with extensive support from the Mathematics Research Center (CIMAT).
 During my undegraduate degree, I tried to quantify the morphology of pre-Columbian masks with TDA, and how this might reveal their culture of origin.
 This archaeological project constituted my bachelor thesis under the guidance of Antonio Rieser.

 Research interests: Topological Data Analysis (TDA), Euler Characteristic Transform, X-ray CT scans, image processing, plant morphology, data science for social justice.